fayizferosh/btech-mini-project/README.md

 |:--:|
 | *Pixels of a single character* |

-Now, we know that each character has (5×8=40) 40 Pixels and for 32 Characters we will have (32×40) 1280 Pixels.
+Now, I know that each character has (5×8=40) 40 Pixels and for 32 Characters I will have (32×40) 1280 Pixels.
 Further, the LCD should also be instructed about the Position of the Pixels.
 Hence it will be a hectic task to handle everything with the help of MCU, hence an Interface IC like HD44780is used, which is mounted on the backside of the LCD Module itself.
 The function of this IC is to get the Commands and Data from the MCU and process them to display meaningful information onto our LCD Screen.
 You can learn how to interface an LCD using the above mentioned links.
 If you are an advanced programmer and would like to create your own library for interfacing your Microcontroller with this LCD module then you have to understand the HD44780 IC is working and commands which can be found its datasheet.

 #### 16x2 LCD Display Pinout Description